 My primary interests lie in mathematical logic and theoretical computer science; more specifically, I am interested in category theory and categorical logic, type theory (including homotopy type theory) and proof theory.

-I also enjoy philosophy of mathematics and foundations of physics, particularly as they relate to my primary interests above.
+I also enjoy thinking about philosophy of mathematics and foundations of physics, particularly as they relate to my primary interests above.

 I am a DPhil Candidate in Computer Science at Oriel College, Oxford.
 I am supervised by Professor Samson Abramsky and funded by an EPSRC Doctoral Training Partnership Studentship.